 All use of information technology and resources must comply with federal, state and local laws, licensing and purchasing agreements, and Doane policies.
 Users of outside facilities such as libraries, Internet, or other electronic communication facilities must also comply with the acceptable practices and restrictions established by those facilities.

 Individuals may not use institutional resources without proper authorization from the assigned user of the resource.
-Individuals may not use another user’s computer account or user I.D. or change another user’s password without prior permission from the assigned user.
+Individuals may not use another user’s computer account or user I.D. or change another user’s password.
 Users are responsible for their use of computer hardware, software, accounts, user I.D.s and passwords.
 Users are responsible for all resources assigned to them even if another person uses them.

 Users must not access, copy, view or change private files without authorization.
 They may not change, create, or delete public files or directories without proper authorization.
 Users do not have the right to create or receive unauthorized copies of software.
 Users must not attempt to modify software, data, or systems in an unauthorized manner.